firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

    }
    ```

-   * If you encounter the following error: `Access Denied (Status Code: 403; Error Code: AccessDenied)`, remove the following condition from the IAM policy:
+   * If you encounter the following error: `Access Denied (Status Code: 403; Error Code: AccessDenied)`, one possible fix may be to remove the following condition from the IAM policy:

    ```javascript
               "Condition": {